autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface-for-ackerman-kinematic-model.md

 ## What is a vehicle interface

 `vehicle interface` is an interface that connects the control commands and your hardware.
-Autoware publishes control commands such as
+Autoware publishes control commands such as:

-- Longitudinal control
+- Velocity control
 - Steering control
 - Car light commands

-Then, `vehicle interface` converts these commands into actuation such like
+Then, `vehicle interface` converts these commands into actuation such like:

 - Motors and breaks
 - The steering wheel